Cuomo closes playgrounds, warns New Yorkers to heed social distancing

 NEW YORK (Reuters) - New York Governor Andrew Cuomo on Wednesday ordered the closure of all New York City playgrounds to stop young people from gathering in violation of rules aimed at stanching the coronavirus outbreak at its U.S. epicenter.

-At the same time, the governor urged police in the most populous U.S. city to become more aggressive in enforcing social distancing, with deaths in the state rising to 1,941, nearly 400 more than on Tuesday.
-Hospitalizations increased by more than 1,200 to 12,226.
+At the same time, the governor urged police in the most populous U.S. city to become more aggressive at enforcing social distancing, with deaths in the state rising to 1,941, nearly 400 more than on Tuesday.

 Cuomo, one of the most prominent U.S, public figures in the battle to slow the spread of the pandemic, said he was closing playgrounds, swing sets, basketball courts and similar spaces, while open spaces in parks would remain open for now.